 - From the location, right-click on the above-mentioned files to rename them.

 Solution 2: Use QuickBooks Database Server Manager

-QuickBooks Database Server Manager is a utility that is specifically developed to help users connect with the company file in multi-user mode.
-Running the tool will provide you the option to scan for the company file on the server computer and ultimately help you resolve the error running QuickBooks in multi-user mode or QuickBooks stuck in single user mode.
+Running the specialized QB Database Server Manager tool will help you scan the company file on the server computer and ultimately help you resolve the error running QuickBooks in multi-user mode or QuickBooks stuck in single-user mode.

 - Close the QuickBooks application and download the QuickBooks Tool Hub app by clicking HERE.

 - Once you have downloaded it to an accessible location, open QuickBooksToolHub.exe from there.